-- The new Tri-Agency Data Management Plan (DMP) was released on March 15th, 2021.
-You can read more about the DMP below and about the University’s strategy planning approach to this phased-in policy by reviewing the Memo to the Community about the Tri-Agency DMP
+The University of Toronto Institutional Research Data Management Strategy is now published.
+You can read more about the requirements of the Tri-Agency Research Data Management policy below and by reviewing the Memo to the Community about the Tri-Agency DMP

 Who is this for?